ismael-miguel/mariogolf/README.md

  - `!` - Reverses the stack
  - `?` - If the value is `0`, removes it of the stack
  - `:` - Purges the entire stack
- - `.` - Destroys the first value in the stack
+ - `.` - Destroy the first value in the stack
  - `,` - Pushes all the source code into the stack
  - `;` - Replaces the content of the stack with a quine
  - `§` - Pushes all the input into the stack (To replace the content, use `.§`)